 As a small business owner, it is vital that you and your business comply with New Zealand privacy laws.
-The main thing you need to be aware of is the New Zealand Privacy Principles, which are 13 principles that form the foundation of our privacy framework in New Zealand.
+The main thing you need to be aware of is the New Zealand Privacy Principles, a set of 13 guidelines that form the foundation of our privacy framework here in New Zealand.

-Understanding the New Zealand Privacy Principles can be a bit tricky, so we’ve put together a simple guide for you and your business.
+Understanding the New Zealand Privacy Principles can feel a bit overwhelming at first, so we’ve put together a straightforward guide to help you and your business stay compliant in 2025.
+Our approach is both clear and practical, with a focus on protecting personal information and ensuring transparency.

 Does Your Business Come Under The Privacy Act 2020?

-For the purposes of the Privacy Act, dealing with personal information includes:
+For the purposes of the Privacy Act, dealing with personal information includes activities such as:

 • Collecting